BRAMSTRUP Mary Ann

 About the same time Caliber published another Bramstrup story, illustrated by Patrick Zircher in a periodical Triarch 1, January 1990.
 It as well was to be followed by a second issue which it is also uncertain whether it appeared.

-In 2000 Mary Ann back in New Brunswick apparently gave up her practice as a family physician in Fredericton, but appears to again be a family doctor in Nackawic New Brunswick in 2009.
+In 2000 Mary Ann back in New Brunswick apparently gave up her practice as a family physician in Fredericton but took up family practice again in Nackawic New Brunswick by 2009.
+There is no indication she wrote any graphic stories after “Dragon Star”.

 BOOK GRAPHIC ANTHOLOGY: